ThalesGroup/TMR/README.md

 # Triple Module Redundancy

-## Licencing
+## Licensing

 The source and RTL files coming from thales-risc-v-registers-router, thales-risc-v-jtag-router, thales-risc-v-chisel-project and thales-risc-v-fault-detector are released under the BSD 3 clauses.
 The modifications of the Rocket-chip generator in the thales-risc-v-chisel-project are released under the BSD 3 clauses.
 The rocket-chip generator is located at https://github.com/freechipsproject/rocket-chip.
 The solution parts of the thales-risc-v-vivado and the bistream it generates are released under the BSD 3 clauses.
-Modifications in the ultrascale linux, u-boot, zephyrOS and openOCD are released under GNU GPL v2 Licence.
+Modifications in the ultrascale linux, u-boot, zephyrOS and openOCD are released under GNU GPL v2 License.

 ## Thanks

-We would like to thank Antmicro for the successful colaboration on this project.
+We would like to thank Antmicro for the successful collaboration on this project.

 ## Running the demo straight away